JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Morelli/Approche_philosophique_et_historique_de_la_mecanique_quantique.md

 To close these approximations, booklet 36:6.7:

 > “There are some things connected with the elaboration of life on the evolutionary planets which are not altogether clear to us.
 We fully comprehend the physical organization of the electrochemical formulas of the Life Carriers, but we do not wholly understand the nature and source of the *life-activation spark.* We know that life flows from the Father through the Son and *by* the Spirit.
 It is more than possible that the Master Spirits are the sevenfold channel of the river of life which is poured out upon all creation.
 But we do not comprehend the technique whereby the supervising Master Spirit participates in the initial episode of life bestowal on a new planet.
 The Ancients of Days, we are confident, also have some part in this inauguration of life on a new world, but we are wholly ignorant of the nature thereof.
 We do know that the Universe Mother Spirit actually vitalizes the lifeless patterns and imparts to such activated plasm the prerogatives of organismal reproduction.
-We observe that these three are the levels of God the Sevenfold, sometimes designated as the Supreme Creators of time and space; but otherwise we know little more than Urantia mortals—simply that concept is inherent in the Father, expression in the Son, and life realization in the Spirit.” ([UB 36:6.7](/en/The_Urantia_Book/36#p6_7))
+We observe that these three are the levels of God the Sevenfold, sometimes designated as the Supreme Creators of time and space; but otherwise we know little more than Urantia mortals—simply that concept is inherent in the Father, expression in the Son, and life realization in the Spirit.” (<a id="a193_1287"></a>[UB 36:6.7](/en/The_Urantia_Book/36#p6_7))

 As far as we are concerned, isn't the goal of a seeker of truth to seek?